0xMrMasry/ITI-Front-End/README.md

 ### Project 3: JavaScript Interactivity
 A webpage enhanced with JavaScript to provide interactive features like form validation and dynamic content.

-## Contributing

-If you'd like to contribute, please fork the repository and use a feature branch.
-Pull requests are welcome.

 ## License